IBM/ibm-licensing-operator/docs/stand_alone_docs.md

-# License Service for stand-alone IBM Containerized Software without IBM Cloud Paks(#ibm-licensing-operator-for-stand-alone-ibm-containerized-software)
+# License Service for stand-alone IBM Containerized Software without IBM Cloud Paks

 <b>Scenario: Learn how to deploy License Service on Kubernetes clusters and track license usage of the stand-alone IBM Containerized Software</b>